Published on August 10th, 2018 | by Andy Miles0

 So, we are stopping there for this first installment.
 More later.

-It seems clear that the way Ecotricity got started without the dead hand of financiers to corrupt its aims, is through Dale’s self-sufficiency built up over 10 years of living independently, off-grid, traveling where the mood took him..
+It seems clear that the way Ecotricity got started without the dead hand of financiers to corrupt its aims, is through Dale’s self-sufficiency built up over 10 years of living independently, off-grid, travelling where the mood took him..
 He has developed the mindset of being totally self-reliant, and developed the practical skills to do everything himself.
 He must have been a strong character from the start to be able to live independently for such a long time.
 That enabled him at so many times to fearlessly go ahead, as he said, to do what he thought needed to be done.
 Elon Musk might be talking about taking Tesla off the stock market, but Dale has always been running his business as a private not-for profit affair, so avoiding outside interference in the running of the business and in setting its goals and priorities.

 Dale obviously has a real commitment to ethical business and environmental conservation.
-He has arrived at a position where he is able to use what has become a major force in UK energy to further those aims, which must be truly marvelous to do.
+He has arrived at a position where he is able to use what has become a major force in UK energy to further those aims, which must be truly marvellous to do.
 Whereas I can write about these things, and get indignant about inept business-as-usual governments and big money exploiting the people and the planet, he can set up projects to actually bring immense environmental benefits, and show people that business can be a force for good, given the right direction, and a moral compass, which so many big corporations sadly lack.

 His mission of “turning bills into mills,” to use the revenues from his energy business, Ecotricity, to create new on-shore wind farms, has been somewhat thwarted by our perverse Tory government, which have effectively banned new on-shore wind farms in England.
 He has diversified by developing the “gas from grass” scheme, which produces bio methane for the UK gas-grid, using grass harvested from marginal agricultural land.
 This scheme also gets feedstock by encouraging farmers to rest prime land with a season of growing grass, which breaks pest, and disease cycles, and enriches the soil.
+He is also, currently, building a number of solar farms, now that the price of panels has fallen so dramatically.

 Another project has been the launch of a mobile phone service provider, where profits are pledged to be used for buying land to create wild-flower meadows, as sanctuaries for pollinators currently under threat.
 Presumably, when it comes to mowing time, the grass can be used for making more gas, too.